Cornell-PoBE/A3/README.md

 ## Expected Functionality
 For this assignment we will be asking you to complete two things:
 * simulate your A2 application in Vagrand on an `Ubuntu Server 14.04 LTS (HVM), SSD Volume Type - ami-7c22b41c` VM
-* deploy your application onto an EC2 instance via a signle `ansible` command
+* deploy your application onto an EC2 instance via a single `ansible` command

-To verify, you will be submitting your EC2 public url: which we you will be accessing to verify the deployment.
+To verify, you will be submitting your EC2 public url in a `.txt`: which we will be accessing to verify the deployment.
+You may use the exact file-structure that we have provided for you above or you may deviate from it with your own specifications.

 ## Extending the Assignment
+To extend this assignment you may:
+* automating the EC2 deployment with Terraform as noted in the extended section as part of the example walkthrough
+* deploy with `Docker` and `Kubernetes` in `Minikube` and then `Google Cloud Engine` to build a scalable application that has load balancing

 ## Project Submission
+You should submit a `.txt` file containing only the public EC2 url, along with a `readme.txt` for your citations, project setup information, and any extensions you might have done.

+You can then submit this file to `CMS`.